 To Crop or Not To Crop?

-If you look at the recording sizes listed in RightBooth Video Settings, you will see that your webcam can be set to provide a video feed at one of a range of sizes, including 640x480, 800x600, 1280x720 and 1920x1080.
+If you look at the video and photo sizes listed in RightBooth Webcam Video and Photo Settings, you will see that your webcam can be set to provide a camera feed at one of a range of sizes, including 640x480, 800x600, 1280x720 and 1920x1080.